Child playingin the rain

 Windsock with streamers

-Dress: Depending on the temperature it may be necessary to wear warmer clothing.
+Dress: Depending on the temperature, wearing warmer clothing may be necessary when it's windy.

-Science: Gather items of different weight (i.e. feather, styrofoam cup, rock, piece of paper, book, pencil).
-Predict which items will be moved by wind.
-Use a hairdryer on various speeds to blow the items.
+Science: Gather items of different weights (e.g., feather, Styrofoam cup, rock, piece of paper, book, pencil).
+Predict which items will be moved by the wind.
+Use a hairdryer or fan at various speeds to blow the items and see if your predictions were correct.

-Science: Gather a few plastic lids approximately 3-4" in diameter.
-Place a hole at the top of each lid and string and knot a piece of yarn through the hole.
-Put petroleum jelly on one side of each lid.
-On a windy day, hang the lids outside to blow in the breeze.
-After a few hours, gather the lids and view what the wind blew around.
-Use a magnifying glass for a detailed look.
-(Original Source Unknown) -
+Science: Gather a few plastic lids (about 3-4 inches in diameter).
+Make a small hole at the top of each lid, string a piece of yarn through the hole, and knot it.
+Coat both sides of the lid with petroleum jelly.
+On a windy day, hang the lids outside.
+After a few hours, bring them back inside and see what the wind has carried.
+Use a magnifying glass to examine what’s stuck to the lids in detail.

 Science: Fill a gallon sized ziptop bag with several small squares of tissue paper.
 Place a straw in the bag so that one end is inside the bag and the other end it outside the bag.
 Zip the bag shut around the straw.
 Have the child blow the bag full of air and see what happens to the tissue paper.
 Discuss what occurred when air was blown into the bag.
 (Original Source Unknown)